This post was updated on August 5th, 2022.

-(Pro-tip: Measure this metric in business days or hours so that it doesn’t factor in off-hours.)
+(Pro-tip: Measure this metric in business days or hours, so off-hours are not factored in.)

 Look at your overall average time to resolution, then drill down to a rep-by-rep level.
 If certain reps take way longer than others to resolve tickets, make sure they have the right tools and training they need.
-Analyzing this metric can help you figure out where certain reps might be struggling.
+Analyzing this metric can help determine where certain reps might be struggling.

 13. Average number of follow-ups per ticket

 Lucky number 13.
 How many callbacks or emails does it take for the average issue to be resolved?

 This dives a little deeper than the average time to resolution.
 It doesn’t consider how quickly the rep or customer replies.
 Instead, it measures how effective the responses are.